You will learn

 These are actions everyone should take when they first set up SMS.
 There 2 basic forms of collecting SMS consent:

-- Create popups that target new subscribers and your current email subscribers (estimated time: 10–15 minutes).
+- Create sign-up forms that target new subscribers and your current email subscribers (estimated time: 10–15 minutes).

 - Collect SMS consent at checkout for your ecommerce store: (estimated time: 10 minutes).

-Creating popups that collect SMS consent makes it easy for anyone visiting your website to sign up.
+Creating forms that collect SMS consent makes it easy for anyone visiting your website to sign up.
 Popups are one of the most common ways of gathering subscribers, and you can use them to target those who are brand new or already email subscribers.
-You can also create tap-to-text (also called click-to-text) forms to make it easy for anyone on a cell phone or tablet to subscribe.
+You can also create a form with Smart Opt-in to easily collect SMS consent on both desktop and mobile devices.

 One of the quickest and easiest ways to grow your SMS list is by collecting consent at checkout.
 Consent at checkout offers you a non-intrusive, streamlined, and easy way for customers to sign up.
 With Klaviyo’s integrations, you can leverage this approach and reach a wider audience with your SMS marketing.